Token Plan

 Note

-Manual Scraper Token Usage
+Manual Scraper and Unblocker Token Usage

 Usage TypeDescriptionConversion Rate